rancher/rke2-docs/docs/advanced.md

 ---
-# sidebar_label:
-title: "Advanced Options and Configuration"
+title: Advanced Options and Configuration
 ---